Mary Stocks, Baroness Stocks

 Mary Danvers Stocks, Baroness Stocks (née Brinton; 25 July 1891 – 6 July 1975) was a British writer.
 She was closely associated with the Strachey, the Wedgwood and the Ricardo families.
 Her family was deeply involved in changes in the Victorian Era and Stocks herself was deeply involved in women's suffrage, the welfare state, and other aspects of social work.

-Early and private life
+Early and personal life

-Stocks was born in London, the daughter a general practitioner, Roland Danvers Brinton.
-Politicians Tim Brinton and Sal Brinton, Baroness Brinton are cousins of Mary Stocks.
+Stocks was born in London, the daughter of a general practitioner, Roland Danvers Brinton.
+Politicians Tim Brinton and Sal Brinton, Baroness Brinton are cousins of Stocks.

-Her mother Constance (née Rendel) was related to Elinor Strachey (1859-1944), who married Constance's brother James Rendel, as well thereby to Philippa Strachey and her more famous brother Lytton.
+Her mother Constance (née Rendel) was related to Elinor Strachey (1859–1944), who married Constance's brother James Rendel, as well thereby to Philippa Strachey and her more famous brother Lytton.
 She attended St Paul's Girls' School.
 She campaigned for women's suffrage, and joined Millicent Fawcett's moderate National Union of Women's Suffrage Societies (NUWSS) which later became the National Union of Societies for Equal Citizenship (NUSEC).
-She attended the London School of Economics (LSE), graduating in 1913 with a first-class degree in Economics.
+She attended the London School of Economics (LSE), graduating in 1913 with a first-class degree in economics.

 She married the philosopher John Leofric Stocks in December 1913.
 He was a fellow of St John's College, Oxford.
 They had one son and two daughters.